DalFSAE/battery-management-system/Docs/DMS-BMS-V1.0/FSAE_2026_BMS_Related_Rules.md

 **Critical Requirements**

-1. Ensure cells stay between x and y Volts.
+1. Ensure cells stay between 3.0 and 4.2 Volts.
-2. Ensure cells stay below x degrees Celsius.
+2. Ensure cells stay below 60 degrees Celsius.
-3. Monitor for loss of communication and wire faults. -> How, what sensors does this information come from?
+3. Monitor for loss of communication between BMS slaves and host.
+4. Monitor for open wire faults.
-4. Include a watchdog timer: Will be reset periodically while the BMS system is monitoring reliably, else if it expires it initiates shut down protocol.
+5. Include a watchdog timer: Will be reset periodically while the BMS system is monitoring reliably, else if it expires it initiates shut down protocol.

 **Communication Protocol: CAN bus**

 **Major Software Functions:**

-1. The BMS should be receiving inputs from voltage and temp sensors and watchdog timer and triggering the shutdown protocol if anything is off.
+1. The BMS should be receiving inputs from voltage and temp sensors and watchdog timer, and triggering the shutdown protocol if anything is off.
 2. Periodically kick the watchdog
-3. Communicate via CAN bus to the shutdown circuit and dash board (red light)
+3. Communicate via CAN bus to the shutdown circuit and dashboard (red light)
 4. Balancing the voltage of different cells in the pack so that it is as close to equal as possible.

-Figure : BMS_Context_Diagram
+Figure: BMS_Context_Diagram